S3B4S/advent-of-code-2022/09_rope-bridge/README.md

-# Knot Simulator
+# Day 09: Rope Bridge

 This code contains two functions for simulating the movement of knots in a grid.
+It was used to solve [day 9 of Advent of Code](https://adventofcode.com/2022/day/9).

 ## `part1Fn`